 If you’re an avid yard worker, then you know that yard waste accumulates fast.
-Whether you're you're mowing the lawn, pruning hedges, or raking leaves, green waste adds up quickly and then you have to ask, now what?
+Whether you're mowing the lawn, pruning hedges, or raking leaves, green waste adds up quickly, and then you have to ask, now what?

 Can I just throw this away or do I have to take it somewhere specific?
 Will the garbage company pick it up?
 If I want to reuse it, what are my first steps?